MohdRas/kubernetes/README.md

               [FLAGS] What extra rules are you applying?
 (Modifiers) -n kube-system, -o yaml, --watch

+			  -n kube-system => look inside kube-system namespace.
+			  -o yaml        => YAML blueprint of the object.
+			  -- watch       => keep the terminal open & live stream any changes to the resource.

 **Built in shortcodes for almost every [NOUN]**